davgr686/VehicleTrajectoryForecastingUsingTransformers/README.md

 ### Transformer

-#### Requirements to run the Transformer model

-- Pytorch 1.0+
-- SKlearn
-- Numpy
-- Scipy
-- Pandas
-- Utm

-to train and evaluate the transformer model, follow the instructions in the README file in the folder _Transformer_model_.
+Transformer training and evaluation scripts are found in the Transformer_model folder, follow the instructions in the README file in the folder.

 ### LSTM
-LSTM training and evaluation scripts and instructions are found in the LSTM folder.
+LSTM training and evaluation scripts and instructions are found in the README in the LSTM folder.